top of page

 (L) Publicity photo of Carmen Miranda in Irving Cummings "That Night in Rio" (1941).
 (R) RKO publicity photo of Desi Arnaz (1940).

 These films were a stark contrast to the "feel-good" movies seen during the Good Neighbor Policy era.
-Still, they were more accurate portrayals of the American Latino experience.
-Unfortunately, this momentum was short-lived with the Red Scare and the rise of anti-communist sentiment; any filmmakers critical of the U.S. government or thought to have ties to countries like Cuba, Guatemala, or the Dominican Republic were blacklisted.
+They played a crucial role in bringing attention to the social and economic disparities experienced by American Latinos and contributed to a greater awareness of the need for social change and equality.
+Unfortunately, this momentum was short-lived due to the Red Scare and the rise of anti-communist sentiment; any filmmakers critical of the U.S. government or thought to have ties to countries like Cuba, Guatemala, or the Dominican Republic were blacklisted.

 A Revival of Chicano and Latino Cinema